j2css/j2c/README.md

 [![bitHound Score][bithound_img]][bithound_url]

-CSS in JS on steroids.
+A lean, no hassle CSS in JS solution.

+Scales from standalone use to isomorphic apps.
+Compatible with any framework/view library.

+Supports building either inline styles of full style sheets.

-`j2c` follows a [**'local by default'**](https://medium.com/seek-ui-engineering/the-end-of-global-css-90d2a4a06284) approach to make it easier to write components without having to worry about class and animation names clashes.
+In `sheet` mode, `j2c` follows a [**'local by default'**](https://medium.com/seek-ui-engineering/the-end-of-global-css-90d2a4a06284) approach to make it easier to write components without having to worry about class and animation names clashes.

 Like SASS, LESS and Stylus, `j2c` supports:

 - mixins
 - `@extend`
-- nested selectors
+- nested selectors (in `sheet` mode)

 All standard CSS at-rules are available out of the box, most importantly: